Denisko uprising

-Centralizacja Lwowska was founded in January 1796 in Krakow, but soon afterwards its office was moved to Lwów.
+Centralizacja Lwowska was founded in January 1796 in Kraków, but soon afterwards its office was moved to Lwów.
 Its members were mainly rich landowners from Austrian and Russian occupied parts of Poland, with bulk of them living in Galicia.
 Centralizacja also had members in Volhynia and former Grand Duchy of Lithuania: its target was a general insurrection, with support of Turkey and revolutionary France.
 The organization was commanded by Walerian Dzieduszycki, while Joachim Denisko was one of key members.

-First Polish military units were organized in Podole, Bucovina and Wallachia in 1795.
+First Polish military units were organized in Podole, Bukovina and Wallachia in 1795.
 Polish patriots hoped for an armed conflict between Russia and Turkey (see History of the Russo-Turkish wars), in which they supported the Ottomans.
 The number of Polish military personnel in northern provinces of the Ottoman Empire was about 1700; their camps were visited by French and English officers.

 In early March 1797, a group of Polish officers created Zwiazek Wojskowy (Military Association), commanded by Joachim Denisko.
 An Act of Insurrection was published, in which the abolition of social divisions and serfdom was promised.
 Walerian Dzieduszycki was named military leader of the rebellion, while Karol Kniaziewicz became its civilian leader, and speaker of the National Assembly.

 In May 1797, after an internal conflict, Denisko was forced to give up his post.
 Furthermore, as a result of activities of Russian intelligence services, several members of Centralizacja Lwowska were arrested, including Dzieduszycki.
-Despite these setbacks, on June 26, Denisko with 200 supporters crossed the Austrian - Turkish border near Zaleszczyki.
-Four days later, on June 30 after the Battle of Debronowice (the only major battle of the uprising), Austrian forces destroyed the Polish detachment.
-Some Poles managed to return to Turkey; those captured were hanged on July 11 near Czerniowce.
+Despite these setbacks, on 26 June Denisko, with 200 supporters, crossed the Austrian - Turkish border near Zaleszczyki.
+Four days later, on 30 June, after the Battle of Debronowice (the only major battle of the uprising), Austrian forces destroyed the Polish detachment.
+Some Poles managed to return to Turkey; those captured were hanged on 11 July near Czerniowce.
 By the end of July, all Polish military camps were destroyed.

 Denisko himself fled to Turkey.
 In 1798 he returned to Volhynia, after the Russian government declared an amnesty.
 He died in 1812 in Saint Petersburg.